ElliotMebane/Cocos2d-x_CPP_to_Java_via_JNI_Samples/README.md

 <li>Passing an int from C++ to Java</li>
 <li>Passing an int from C++ to Java method and receiving a String return</li>
 <li>Passing a String and an int from C++ to Java method and receiving a String return</li>
+<li>Calling a Java method from C++ to detect Latitude/Longitude, receiving a Java Double Array return, converting it to a C++ vector.</li>
 </ul>

 Java Dialog<br/>